miayam/miayam/src/pages/about.md

 As dull as one might expect, I still follow the best practice.
 I take whatever Addy Osmani has to say to heart.
 Critical path CSS, lazy loading, PWA, prefetching, caching, etc.

-Mom and Dad!
-Look, I built a website "AS IS"!
+Look Ma, I built a website "AS IS"!
 No bullshit!
 Just HTML, CSS, JavaScript, and everything in between bundled together.
 Boring, huh?
-What is SSR?
+This is legit!

 ## The Author
 I am a man behind this blog.